 - Offer virtual participation options.
 Virtual alternatives to popular fundraisers will help students attend in a way that works with their schedules.

 - Ensure parents and students are aware of the fundraiser.
 Make sure your marketing materials clearly spell out what your fundraiser is and how participants can get involved.
 This can include step-by-step instructions as well as links to any relevant online resources.

 - Try passive fundraisers.
 Passive fundraisers require very little additional effort on your participants’ part.
 These include programs such as shopping and grocery fundraisers, where community members can support your school by taking actions they were likely going to anyway.

 Additionally, make sure you practice inclusivity in your fundraisers.
 Ensure fundraisers account for all of your students’ ability levels and make every fundraising activity accessible.

 Analyze your results and thank supporters.

 Be sure to reach out to your volunteers and donors throughout your campaign to thank all of them for their continued support.
-Showing your appreciation can help motivate your volunteers, whether they’re students or parents, to continue working hard to make a difference for your school.
+Showing your appreciation can motivate your volunteers, whether they’re students or parents, to continue working hard to make a difference for your school.